syrsly/flixelrpg/README.md

 Noteworthy features
 =========
+Note: These features not yet implemented on GitHub version.
+Will be added eventually.
 1. Visual character customization using blitting technique.
 2. Clothing color customization using color matrix transformation.
 3. Scrolling tile-based world utilizing Ogmo for map editor.